voxpupuli/voxpupuli.github.io/_posts/2017-01-13-github_changelog_generator-usage.md

 ```
 bundle exec rake changelog
 ```
 That's it!
 After generating your changelog, review it (I advise committing your change and viewing it in your branch on GitHub), and make sure it looks okay.
-Update the title or label on Issues and PRs and generate the change log again.
+Update the title or label on Issues and PRs and generate the changelog again.
 Review and tweak as necessary until the changelog is accurate and the noise is removed.
 Commit again and attach it to your release PR.

 You can also use the github_changelog_generator gem on your own modules.
 Add these edits to your [Gemfile](https://github.com/voxpupuli/puppet-jira/blob/88d139e6b5de62410698e9fbf573842a2bd2d675/Gemfile#L33-L35) and [Rakefile](https://github.com/voxpupuli/puppet-jira/blob/88d139e6b5de62410698e9fbf573842a2bd2d675/Rakefile#L34-L43) (requires puppet-blacksmith which should be in your [Gemfile](https://github.com/voxpupuli/puppet-jira/blob/88d139e6b5de62410698e9fbf573842a2bd2d675/Gemfile#L26) and [Rakefile](https://github.com/voxpupuli/puppet-jira/blob/88d139e6b5de62410698e9fbf573842a2bd2d675/Rakefile#L2) already) and you will have the rake target `changelog` as well!